InformaticsMatters/dls-fragalysis-stack-openshift/frag-processor/ansible/README.md

     recorded in environment variables.

 ## Standardising
+All raw files are processed into our _standard_ file format before further processing.

 Create a `parameters` file from the template (`parameters.template`), set suitable values from its examples and any other variables you want to set and then run the following, and inspect the progress with